jackp555/rest_spec/markdowns/api/filteroperatorschema_post_filteroperators.md

-# Create synchronizationTemplate
+# Create filterOperatorSchema

-Use this API to create a new synchronizationTemplate.
+Use this API to create a new filterOperatorSchema.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).